-The shares covered by this prospectus are being registered pursuant to provisions of the limited partnership agreement of the Operating Partnership.
+The shares covered by this prospectus are being registered pursuant to the registration rights agreements by and among SPG and the selling stockholders, copies of which are filed as exhibits to the registration statement.

-The following table sets forth, to our knowledge, certain information about the selling stockholders as of August 31, 2001.
+The following table sets forth, to our knowledge, certain information about the selling stockholders as of April 1, 2002.

-Name of Selling Stockholder Number of Shares Beneficially Owned Prior to Offering(1) Percentage of Shares Beneficially Owned Prior to Offering(1) Number of Shares Offered Hereby Number of Shares Beneficially Owned After Offering(1)(2) Percentage of Shares Beneficially Owned After Offering(1)(2)
+Name of Selling Stockholder Number of Shares Beneficially Owned Prior to Offering (1) Percentage of Shares Beneficially Owned Prior to Offering (1) Number of Shares Offered Hereby Number of Shares Beneficially Owned After Offering (1)(2) Percentage of Shares Beneficially Owned After Offering (1)(2) William R. Aikens 392,427(3) % 100,000 0 %

-Dillard's, Inc. 319,390 % 319,390 0 0%

-D. Andrew Beal 217,416 % 217,416 0 0

-Except as otherwise indicated, the number of shares beneficially owned is determined under rules promulgated by the SEC, and the information may not represent beneficial ownership for any other purpose.
+- (1) Except as otherwise indicated, the number of shares beneficially owned is determined under rules promulgated by the SEC, and the information may not represent beneficial ownership for any other purpose.
 Each selling stockholder has sole voting power and investment power with respect to all shares listed as owned by such selling stockholder.

-We do not know when or in what amounts the selling stockholders may offer shares for sale.
-The selling stockholders may not sell any or all of the shares offered by this prospectus.
-Because the selling stockholders may offer all or some of the shares pursuant to this offering, and because there are currently no agreements, arrangements or understandings with respect to the sale of any of the shares that will be held by the selling stockholders after completion of the offering, we cannot estimate the number of the shares that will beheld by the selling stockholders after completion of the offering.
-However, for purposes of this table, we have assumed that, after completion of the offering, none of the shares covered by the prospectus will be held by the selling stockholders.
+Includes units of limited partnership of the Operating Partnership which are exchangeable for shares on a one-for-one basis. - (2) We do not know when or in what amounts the selling stockholders may offer shares for sale.
+The selling stockholders may elect not to sell any or all of the shares offered by this prospectus.
+Because the selling stockholders may offer all or some of the shares pursuant to this offering, and because there are currently no agreements, arrangements or understandings with respect to the sale of any of the shares that will be held by the selling stockholders after completion of the offering, we cannot estimate the number of the shares that will be held by the selling stockholders after completion of the offering.
+However, for purposes of this table, we have assumed that, after completion of the offering, none of the shares covered by the prospectus will be held by the selling stockholders. - (3) Includes 392,427 units of limited partnership of the Operating Partnership that may be exchanged for shares. - Less than 0.1%

-\Less than 0.1%